jimfoltz/jf-sketchup-ffi/README.md

 # sketchup_ffi

-## What is this?
+## About

 `sketchup_ffi` is a Ruby [FFI](https://github.com/ffi/ffi) library which defines the data structures and functions of the [SketchUp SDK](https://extensions.sketchup.com/en/developer_center/sketchup_sdk) shared libraries.

-I believe this library is in parity with the C SDK 2019.1.222 although I'm sure there some typos and bugs.
-Please open an [issue](https://github.com/jimfoltz/jf-sketchup-ffi/issues) if you find one.
+## Use

-## Translating C function names to Ruby
+The C function names are transformed into typical Ruby method names using a simple rule:

-The rule for transforming the C function names to ruby is pretty simple:

-  * Drop the first 2 characters "SU", and snake-case the rest.
+  * Drop the first 2 characters "SU", snake-case and downcase.

 Here are some examples: